isakkjerstad/inf2201-p6-tests/README.md

 based on specific input to the shell simulator.
 See the source code files for details.
 ### Note:
 - See error codes in the ``` validate_output ``` method in the ``` sim_comms.py ``` file.
-- Your file system must follow Linux FS conventions.
+- Your file system must follow Linux FS conventions (i.e. "." and ".." etc.).